Mimi Smith: Marriage and 'Mendips'

 In early 1932 she met George Smith, who lived across from the hospital where she worked, and to which he delivered milk every morning.
 Smith and his brother Frank operated a dairy farm and a shop in Woolton that had been in the Smith family for four generations.
 Smith started courting Mimi, but was constantly thwarted by her indifference and her father's interference.
-Stanley would only allow the couple to sit in the back room at Newcastle Road when he or his wife were in the front room, and before it grew too late he would burst into the back room and loudly order Smith home.
+Stanley would allow the couple to sit in the back room at Newcastle Road only when he or his wife were in the front room, and before it grew too late he would burst into the back room and loudly order Smith home.
 The courtship lasted almost seven years, but Smith grew tired of waiting.
 After delivering milk to the hospital one morning he gave her an ultimatum that she must marry him, "or nothing at all!"

 Mimi and Smith were finally married on 15 September 1939.
 They bought a semi-detached house called Mendips – named after the range of hills – at 251 Menlove Avenue, in a middle-class area of Liverpool.
 Menlove Avenue suffered extensive damage during World War II, and Mimi said that she often had to throw a wet blanket on incendiary bombs that fell in the garden.
 During the war, the government took over the Smiths' farmland for war work, and Smith was called up for service.
 However, he was discharged three years later and worked in an aircraft factory in Speke until the end of the war.
 Smith later left the milk trade and started a small bookmaker's business, which led Mimi to complain later that he was a compulsive gambler and had lost most of their money.